steno1/truthCheck/README.md

 Rate the result (Good, Bad, Confusing, Excellent)

-Leave a short comment

 (This data can be POSTed to a feedback endpoint for analysis.)

 👥 Team
 This is a collaborative sprint project.
-Each member handles a section (frontend, backend, testing, deployment).
+Each member handles a section (frontend, backend, testing).